wmahfoudh/rpi-vpn-hotspot/README.md

 - **Output Redirection**: By default, `nohup` redirects the standard output (stdout) and standard error (stderr) to a file named `nohup.out` if no output redirection is specified.
 This is useful for capturing the output of the process after disconnecting from the terminal.

 #### Why use `&`?
-- **Background Execution**: The `&` at the end of a command line in Unix-like systems tells the shell to run the command in the background.
-This means you can continue using the terminal for other commands while the background process runs.
+- **Background Execution**: The `&` at the end of a command line tells the shell to run the command in the background.
+This means we can continue using the terminal for other commands while the background process runs.
 - **Immediate Return**: Using `&` allows the shell to immediately return to the command prompt without waiting for the command to complete.

 #### Combining `nohup` and `&`
 - **Continuous Operation**: When combined, `nohup` and `&` allow a process to run continuously in the background, immune to hangups, even after the user has logged out.
-This is particularly useful for long-running processes on remote servers where the user might need to disconnect.

 Let's call this file `go.sh` and make it executable:
 ```` bash